-Venn is committed to walking with our conference and intern alumni over the long-term.
+Venn is committed to walking with our Conference, Residential Fellowship, and Vocational Programme alumni over the long-term.
 We are dedicated to helping them develop their skills and character as they participate with God in the creative work of bringing life to the world.

 Young adults from across New Zealand meet for seven days in January to explore what it means to “Know the Gospel; Know Culture; and Translate.”

 Two homes, twelve residents, and seven months to explore ten thousand years of history, theology, philosophy, politics, economics, literature, music, art…and good food.

 We seek to walk with our alumni through continued educational experiences, regular gatherings and weekend short courses.

 Listen to a taster talk from last years Summer Conference, check out our books for sale, and we see what the staff have been reading, thinking and watching.